 To meet today’s sustainability challenges requires new thinking, collaborations and ways of working.
 ISEAL's Innovations Fund cultivates this by providing grants to sustainability systems to develop innovative approaches and drive sector transformation.This learning brief:

 Sustainability systems are positioned to advance human rights protections in specific geographies and commodities through verification and remediation of human rights violations, such as forced and bonded labor.
 However to ensure impact, detecting those violations is central and often elusive.
-This report captures project learnings and shares general recommendations for those working to improve FBL detection in different sectors.

 The only way to solve the sustainability challenges that we face today – from deforestation to biodiversity loss to inequality and poverty – is through greater collaboration, collective action, and innovation.
 We believe that sustainability systems are an important part of this solution by driving the sustainable transformation of complex commodity sectors and global supply chains.
 But to remain effective and add value, sustainability systems need to constantly push boundaries.